Griscelli syndrome: Management

 Management and treatment is depended upon the type of syndrome one is diagnosed as having.
 Prognosis for long-term survival is however, relatively poor.
 Type 2 is usually rapidly fatal within 1 to 4 years without immediate, accelerated treatment.
 Chemotherapy have achieved remissions however is sometimes ineffective for the treatment of the primary disease and can fail to control relapses.
 Allogenic bone-marrow transplantation (BMT) is the only known curative treatment in this disease.
-The severe neurological impairment and retarded development of the human does not improve with time.
+The severe neurological impairment and delayed development of the human does not improve with time.
 During the accelerated phase, immunosuppressives can be used to control signs and symptoms.
 Since its discovery in 1976, only 40 citations have been found in modern literature.
 In order to treat patients, the aggressive therapy strategy approach must always be taken for acute bacterial infections and prophylactic antibiotics.
 This assists in minimising possible effects and prolonging life expectancy.

 Eponym

 It is named after Claude Griscelli, professor of pediatrics at Hôpital Necker Enfants-Malades in Paris (France).